dzmaj/JetsProject/README.md

 - Interfaces
 - I/O
 - ArrayList
+- Exceptions, Try/Catch

 ### Lessons learned
 This is the largest project I have done so far, and it uses several different classes and interfaces.
-The biggest challenge was in implementing some of the stretch goals that I wanted to accomplish, but did not quite finish.
-Originally I wanted to have a mission mode that would simulate a full contingency operation where all the jets would simultaneously fly, simulate using fuel/having limited range, get air refueled by tankers as needed, have "target" objects that the reconnaissance jets would have to pass to the bombers, and have them bomb the targets.
-I didn't do all that, but I got close enough to where I was refactoring some of the things that would need to be changed for that - which was a learning experience just in thinking about the project's structure as a whole.
+The biggest challenge was in implementing some of the stretch goals that I wanted to accomplish.
+I didn't quite finish everything I wanted, but I did barely manage to implement the "mission mode", which is an expanded simulation.
+The biggest difficulty was in figuring out how to structure and refactor as I added more things.
+I ran into difficulty in several places when I got runtime exceptions for "concurrent modification" because I tried to remove objects from an ArrayList while in a forEach loop for the ArrayList.

 ### How to Run
 1. Upon running the program, the jets in jets.txt will be added to the fleet.